dddrrreee/cs240lx-23spr/labs/README.md

     The main limit is me finding a few days to build this out and try to break it down in a way that doesn't require compiler background (this is feasible, I am just badly managing time).

-  - Make supe tiny processes.
-We can't run many programs, but we can make our processes orders of magnitude smaller than in other OSes.
-    E.g., if we pin TLB entries we don't even need a page table!
-If you then cut down on the size of the env structure and use small pages (either 4k or 1k) rather than 1MB you can make absolutely tiny processes.
-I think we could run tens of thousands on the chip, which would be unheard of for any other OS on an equivalant sized system.
-    This would be cool and teach a bunch (it's similar to the optimization we would do but would be for space vs time.)

   - Make a simple distributed system.
 One use case is doing crypto mining on a linked set of r/pi chips.